Challenge 2: From Prototype to Product¶

 Tips

-• Ask your AI coding assistant what data is available.
-Try something like: "What NPS alert, weather, and streamflow data do we have in this project?
+- Ask your AI coding assistant what data is available.
+Try something like: "What federal contracting data do we have in this project?
 Show me what's there and what I could use it for."
-Then follow up: "Show me an example of what the NPS alert data looks like.
+Then follow up: "Show me an example of what the recipient detail data looks like for Lockheed Martin.
 What fields are there and what do the values mean?"
 The more you understand the data before building with it, the better your user stories will be.
 This is the Explore step of your workflow, applied to data, not just user needs.